jonjhiggins/jon-higgins-2019/src/data/who/who.md

 ![Headshot](images/jon-headshot-2.jpg)

-> I love working in the digital industry; everday I learn, experiment and collaborate with new technologies and creative minds.
+> I love working in the digital industry; everyday I learn, experiment and collaborate with new technologies and creative minds.

 ### Contact me